Cinema City (film festival): Competition

-Fresh Danube Films The main objective of the Fresh Danube Films is to promote and support cultural diversity and creative synergy of cinematographies alongside Danube river.
-This program is a creative result of the last year project which was supported by the European Cultural Foundation.
+Fresh Danube Films The main objective of Fresh Danube Films is to promote and support cultural diversity and creative synergy of cinematographies along Danube river.
+This program is a creative result of the last year project, which was supported by the European Cultural Foundation.

-Up to 10,000 bucks encompasses films made with the budget of less than $10,000.
-Authors from around the world have applied for this competition.
+Up to 10,000 bucks encompasses films from around the world made with a budget of less than $10,000.

 History

-As of 2010, the Cinema City festival has been independently organized by the Cinema City Association.
-The organizational structure is presented through the Board of Directors and the Council of the festival, as well as a number of associates and friends who work throughout the year on development and organization of the festival and other projects of cultural significance.
-This festival is based on the concept of a festival city, which was promoted at Serbia Film Festival in 2007.
-Exit Association took over the organization of the festival in 2008, and introduced significant changes in the programme concept.
-During 2008 and 2009, Cinema City developed into an international film festival, which, through its scope, film programme and distinguished guests from around the world, represents an important cultural and film event for Serbia and the region.
-In 2010, the organization of the Cinema City festival was assumed by the Cinema City Association, which continues to nurture and develop the festival in terms of both concept and infrastructure.
+Since 2010, the Cinema City Festival has been organized independently by the Cinema City Association.
+The festival's Board of Directors and Council, as well as a number of associates and friends, work throughout the year to develop and organize the festival and other cultural projects.
+This festival is based on the concept of a festival city, which was introduced at the 2007 Serbian Film Festival.
+In 2008, Exit Association took over the festival's organization and made significant changes to the program concept.
+Cinema City grew into an international film festival in 2008 and 2009, and its scope, film program, and distinguished guests from all over the world make it an important cultural and film event for Serbia and the region.
+The Cinema City Association took over the organization of the Cinema City festival in 2010, and the festival is still being nurtured and developed in terms of concept and infrastructure.